The Mirror Method

 The mirror coaching approach is grounded in the principles of Mirror Psychology — invented, developed and patented by one of my greatest teachers, Andrey Trenogov, an outstanding medical doctor, psychotherapist and clinical psychologist with a remarkable depth of knowledge, experience and insight.

-When I first began studying it, it became immediately clear to me that the world needs to know more about this approach in working with people making its coaching-related practices accessible for wider range of people intersted in self-growth and self-development.
+When I first began studying it, it became immediately clear to me that the world needs to know more about this approach in working with people making its coaching-related practices accessible for wider range of people interested in self-regulation, self-growth and self-development.

-Mirror approach in psychology, coaching and self-regulation integrates research on mirror neurons, draws on Stephen Porges’s polyvagal theory, includes elements of trancework echoing the approaches of Milton Erickson and Stephen Gilligan (another one of my teachers; Andrey and I met at his certification course).
+Mirror approach in psychology, coaching and self-regulation integrates research on mirror neurons, Stephen Porges’s polyvagal theory, includes elements of Generative Change Work echoing the approaches of Milton Erickson and Stephen Gilligan (another one of my teachers).

-It incorporates aspects of body-oriented work, resonates with Gabrielle Roth’s 5 Rhythms, includes insights from biodynamic approach and quantum psychology, Peter Levine’s somatic work — and even some modern NLP developments including latest ideas by Judith DeLozier and Robert Dilts.
+It incorporates aspects of body-oriented work, resonates with Gabrielle Roth’s 5 Rhythms, includes some insights from biodynamic approach, Peter Levine’s somatic work — and even some modern NLP developments including latest ideas by Judith DeLozier and Robert Dilts.

-And — as Stephen Gilligan would say — much, much more.
+And — as Stephen Gilligan would probably say — much, much more.

-It brings together some of the most effective tools of modern short-term helping and self-regulation approaches, integrating them into a unified model at the intersection of multiple sciences.
-Most importantly, it reveals a unique dynamic of transformation aligned with discoveries about how mirror neurons work and what they make possible in therapy, coaching and self-development.
+The coaching and self-regulation branch of Mirror Method brings together some of the most effective tools of modern short-term helping and self-regulation approaches, integrating them into a unified model at the intersection of multiple sciences.
+Most importantly, it reveals a unique dynamic of transformation aligned with discoveries about how mirror neurons work and what they make possible in mindfulness practices, coaching and self-development.

 So what is Mirror Method in practice?